Every issue we share reader advice in our “Tips & Tricks” column. Here are a few of our favorites.

 It is darn near impossible to solder connectors to lengths of wire without some sort of holding fixture.
-You can purchase a jig, but I use what’s at hand on my workbench.
+You can purchase a jig, but why not use what’s at hand on your workbench?
 Simply glue a couple of clamping clothespins to a wooden base as shown.
-This arrangement holds the parts together while allowing me to hold the soldering iron and solder to do the job.
+This arrangement holds the parts together while allowing you to hold the soldering iron and solder to do the job.
 Best of all, it costs nothing to make.

 COAMING BY PRADA